sully6768/camel-eap/camel-eap-quartz-cluster/README.md

         </dependencies>
     </module>
     ```

+    * Copy the downloaded MySQL driver to the `modules/com/mysql/main` directory

 4. Add the driver to the standalone.xml JBoss configuration.
     * Open JBOSS_HOME/standalone/configuration/standalone.xml with your favorite text editor.